 Permanent Land Protection

 Deciding how to manage your property into the future requires forethought.
 An estate planner can help effectively manage your property from the beginning, and ensure that your taxes, contracts and plans for the future are complete and comprehensive.
 Involving your family in activities on the land and the decision making process can ensure they are as invested in the future of the property as you are.
 There are several options to consider when planning your legacy.
 Working with your estate planner or attorney and your forester can ensure you make the best decision for you, your family and your land.
+Click the following to learn more about what they are:

-Below are several options to consider when legacy planning, including a NEW partnership with the Minnesota Land Trust and Trust for Public Land to help you permanently protect your land.
+Below are several options to consider when legacy planning, including a NEW partnership with the Minnesota Land Trust and The Trust for Public Land to help you permanently protect your land.
 Funding is provided by the Outdoor Heritage Fund.

 St. Croix Watershed Protection Program